MrJamsn/addon-warema-wms/README.md

 : Default value: 1000.
 Minimum value: 100, Time interval between each request to a moving device to report position and state.
 This applies only to covers being opened or closed, for the duration of the operation or until stopped.
 Set to 0 to disable.

+RESCAN_INTERVAL
+: Default value: 3600000 (1 hour).
+Time interval in ms between periodic device re-scans.
+If any devices are offline, a re-scan will be triggered at this interval to refresh the device list and recover from missed or stale registrations.

 WMS_CHANNEL, WMS_KEY, WMS_PAN_ID
 : Use these parameters to configure the WMS network your devices are connected to.
 In order to discover the parameters, start the addon with a `PAN_ID` equal to
 `FFFFF`, and follow the instructions described at the WMS network parameter discovery section ([here](#wms-discovery)).